 The fNIRS community has rapidly grown over the past decades, resulting into sophisticated and user-friendly analysis tools, each offering unique qualities that may suit your research best.

 Selected Analysis Software platforms are:

-The NIRS Toolbox is one of the newest and most sophisticated Analysis Software for fNIRS data at the moment.
-This toolbox consists of a set of MATLAB based tools, including functions for signal processing, visualization, and statistics of fNIRS data.
+The NIRS Toolbox is one of the newest and most sophisticated Analysis Software for fNIRS data.
+This toolbox consists of a set of MATLAB based tools, including functions for signal processing, visualization, and statistical analysis of fNIRS data.
 The NIRS Toolbox is built around an object-oriented framework of Matlab classes and namespaces.
-The NIRS Toolbox has an active userbase, and is constantly in a state of improvement.
-NIRx fNIRS data recorded by NIRStar 15.0 can be directly imported into the toolbox, NIRx data is the only kind that automatically imports 3-D probe and anatomical information.
+The NIRS Toolbox has an active and collaborative user base, and is constantly in a state of growth and improvement.
+While data from most any commercially available fNIRS system can be directly imported into the toolbox, NIRx data is the only kind that automatically imports 3-D probe and anatomical information.
 This functionality enables a greater range of analysis techniques within the toolbox.

 Dr. Ted Huppert from the University of Pittsburgh gives a talk on fNIRS Analysis and his "NIRS Toolbox" for MATLAB, at a workshop hosted by NIRx Medical Technologies at UT Austin on October 5th, 2017.

 Download NIRS Toolbox (requires MATLAB) from